 The Med-Surg Subcommittee under the purview of the Curriculum Committee will review calculation exams in all clinical courses.
-The Undergraduate Program Coordinator will be responsible for convening this committee and appointing a committee chair.
+The Associate Dean/Coordinator of Undergraduate Programs will be responsible for convening this committee and appointing a committee chair.

-• One faculty representative from each semester shall be assigned to this committee
+• One faculty representative from each semester shall be assigned to this committee.